temporalio/documentation/docs/typescript/workflows.md

   Users often want Signals to return a value, for example, a validation error.
   However Temporal has no way to surface any error to the external invocation.
   Signals are always asynchronous, in other words, **a Signal always succeeds**.
-  Long term, the solution to this is "Synchronous Update" and we plan to add it in future.
+  Long term, the solution to this is "Synchronous Update" and [it is under active development](https://github.com/temporalio/proposals/pull/53).

 For now [the best workaround](https://community.temporal.io/t/signalling-system-human-driven-workflows/160/2) is to use a Query to return Workflow state after signaling.
 Temporal guarantees read-after-write consistency of Signals-followed-by-Queries.